 Why does it sometimes take my GP a long time to complete my form?

-Non-NHS work (checking notes, completing forms and preparing reports) is time-consuming and takes the GP away from the medical care of his/her patients.
+Time spent completing forms, preparing reports and checking medical records takes the GP away from the medical care of his or her patients.
 As most non-NHS work is not urgent we aim to complete non-NHS work within 10 working days.

 What can be done to avoid charges?